 "[Neymar] has the potential to overcome both by being more complete."

 Pele scored an astonishing 1,281 goals during his career, which spanned from 1956 to 1977.
 Neymar has so far racked up 133, and his admirer admits it will be hard for him to equal or better his tally.

 "It is hard to say yes or no, but it will be difficult," the 71-year old chuckled.

 "Neymar is an exceptional player, but at times he has showed he is not mature enough for some responsibilities.
 He has ability."

-Neymar recently returned to his club following Brazil's unsuccessful Olympic campaign, which saw it miss out on a gold medal following a 2-1 final loss against Mexico.
+Neymar recently returned to his club following Brazil's unsuccessful Olympic campaign, which saw them miss out on a gold medal following their 2-1 final loss against Mexico.
 The forward was often the subject of cheers at the event, and Pele believes this would have not happened in his time as a player.